aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to XLS or Online App" h2="Export ODT to XLS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+ODT (OpenDocument Text) is a file format used by word processing applications such as Apache OpenOffice Writer, LibreOffice Writer, and IBM Lotus Symphony.
+It is an open standard for electronic documents and is used for creating and storing documents such as text documents, spreadsheets, presentations, and drawings.
+XLS (Excel Spreadsheet) is a file format used by Microsoft Excel, a spreadsheet application.
+It is used for storing and manipulating data in tabular form.

+<h2>How Aspose.Total helps for odt to xls conversion</h2>

- You can include ODT to XLS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLS.
+You can easily include ODT to XLS conversion feature within your C++ applications by using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/).
+This API allows you to export ODT to HTML.
+After that, you can use [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) to convert HTML to XLS.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.

+Aspose.Words for C++ is a powerful document manipulation API that enables developers to create, read, edit, and convert various document formats within their C++ applications.
+It supports a wide range of document formats such as DOC, DOCX, ODT, HTML, PDF, XPS, and many more.
+It also provides features such as document conversion, document comparison, document encryption, document signing, and many more.

+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to create, read, edit, and convert various spreadsheet formats within their C++ applications.
+It supports a wide range of spreadsheet formats such as XLS, XLSX, ODS, HTML, PDF, XPS, and many more.
+It also provides features such as spreadsheet conversion, spreadsheet comparison, spreadsheet encryption, spreadsheet signing, and many more.

+By using Aspose.Total for C++, you can easily include ODT to XLS conversion feature within your C++ applications.
+It provides a comprehensive set of APIs that enables developers to create, read, edit, and convert various document and spreadsheet formats within their C++ applications.
+It also provides features such as document and spreadsheet conversion, document and spreadsheet comparison, document and spreadsheet encryption, document and spreadsheet signing, and many more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}